 Relapse rates were 64% in people not taking medications for schizophrenia, w"...

-The most commonly reported signs and symptoms associated with CLOZARIL® (clozapine) overdose are: altered states of consciousness, including drowsiness, delirium and coma; tachycardia; hypotension; respiratory depression or failure; hypersalivation.
-Aspiration pneumonia and cardiac arrhythmias have also been reported.
-Seizures have occurred in a minority of reported cases.
-Fatal overdoses have been reported with CLOZARIL, generally at doses above 2500 mg.
+The most commonly reported signs and symptoms associated with clozapine overdose are: sedation, delirium, coma, tachycardia, hypotension, respiratory depression or failure; and hypersalivation.
+There are reports of aspiration pneumonia, cardiac arrhythmias, and seizure.
+Fatal overdoses have been reported with clozapine, generally at doses above 2500 mg.
 There have also been reports of patients recovering from overdoses well in excess of 4 g.

-In managing overdosage, the physician should consider the possibility of multiple drug involvement.
+In managing overdosage, consider the possibility of multiple-drug involvement.

 This monograph has been modified to include the generic and brand name in many instances.

 Clozaril User Reviews

 Now you can gain knowledge and insight about a drug treatment with Patient Discussions.

 Report Problems to the Food and Drug Administration